huangxin77/firework_sdk_official/README.md

 **VideoView**

-If you need granular control over UX/UI and integrade Firework SDK the hard way ( which unfortunately is true ), you can use VideoView.
+If you need granular control over UX/UI and integrate Firework SDK the hard way ( which unfortunately is true ), use VideoView.

 VideoView is custom view that encaspulates video playback.
 You can use VideoView as any other view in your view hierarchy.

 When you use VideoView, you also
   1. Initialize FireworkSDK
   2. Get VideoFeed
   3. Initialize VideoView in your adapter ( the one attached to recyclerview or viewpager )  and set video to be played

 This is extra work that you don't need to worry about when using VideoFeedFragment.

-Initialize FireworkSDK the following way -
+* Initialize FireworkSDK
+	As discussed earlier, you receive appId at the time of registering your application with Firework platform, bundle_id 		is the same as your package name specified in your AndroidManifest and provided at the time of registering your 	application.
+You also need to provide unique id, which here is created with generateViewId() but you can choose 	another way of creating it.
+The last argument is FireworkInitStatusListener.

 	val fireworkSDK = FireworkSDK.initialize(applicationContext, appid, bundle_id, generateViewId(),
                         object : FireworkInitStatusListener {
                             override fun onInitializing() {
-                                // Initializing the Firework SDK.
-                            }
+                                 // SDK is in the process of initializing }

                             override fun onInitCompleted() {
-                                // Firework SDK initialization completed.
+                                // Initialization completed.
-				// Request feed here
+				// This is also a good time to request feed
                             }

                             override fun onInitFailed(error: String) {
+                                // Handle error here
-                                // Firework SDK initialization failed.
+				// Initialization failed.
                             }
                         })

-VideoView provides api to pause - pause(), resume - resume(), seek -seek(milliseconds), get progress - getProgress(), set video to be played - setVideo(videoId)

-If you want to use VideoView,

-As discussed earlier, you receive appId at the time of registering your application with Firework platform, bundle_id is the same as your package name specified in your AndroidManifest and provided at the time of registering your application.
-You also need to provide unique id, which here is created with generateViewId() but you can choose another way of creating it.
-The last argument is FireworkInitStatusListener.
-You will implement three callbacks
-1. onInitializing()
-2. onInitCompleted()
-3. onInitFailed()

-Once you initialize SDK, you can request video feed.
-The example below demonstrates requesting feed and setting and updating data in the adapter.
+* Get VideoFeed

 	fireworkSDK.getVideoFeed().observe(this, Observer {
             it?.let { result ->
                 when (result) {
                     is FeedResult.Loading -> {
-                        // Data is being requested from server }
+                        // Loading data from the server.
+                    }
                     is FeedResult.Error -> {
-                        // Error encountered while requesting data
+                        // Failed to get data from the server.
                     }
                     is FeedResult.Videos -> {
+                        // Get data by the result.
+                        //val playableList = fireworkSDK.updateLista(oldList,newList,adapter.currentVideo)
+			// Once you get the data , either you want to append it or insert it
-                        // Received data from server
+			// FireworkSDK provides method to insert data
-			// we recommend calling the following method to apply the new recommendated video list order
-                        //  fireworkSDK.preparePlayableList(adapter.videoList, result.videos, adapter.currentVideo, view_pager.offscreenPageLimit)
+			// Use method preparePlayableList
+			// One of the reasons inserting is preferred as opposed to append is incoming list is the latest snapshot of what user may like to watch based on the past information
+			// If you just append it to existing list, the videos that users may like will be qeueued at the very end v/s playing those videos as soon as possible.
+			// pass 1 in case you are using recyclerview in the place of view_pager.offscreenPageaLimit

                         if (adapter.videoList.size > 0) {
                             fireworkSDK.preparePlayableList(adapter.videoList, result.videos, adapter.currentVideo, 					view_pager.offscreenPageLimit)
                         } else {
-                            if (result.videos.isNotEmpty() && adapter.currentVideo == -1) {

-				adapter.setData(result.videos)
-                                view_pager.setCurrentItem(0, false)
-                                fireworkSDK.nowPlayingVideo(0, adapter.videoList[0].encoded_id)
+                            may be you can set data to adapter, since adapter data set is empty }
+			// notifyDataSetChanged or whatever is appropriate based on your implementation
+                        //adapter.notifyDataSetChanged()
                     }
                 }
-                        adapter.notifyDataSetChanged()
             }
-                }
-            }
         })

-Note that getVideoFeed returns object FeedResult

-	sealed class FeedResult {
-    		object Loading : FeedResult()
-    		object Error : FeedResult()
-    		data class Videos(val videos: List<VideoMetaData>) : FeedResult()
-	}

-	data class VideoMetaData (
-        	var encoded_id: String = "",
-        	var caption: String? = null,
-        	var creator: Creator? = null,
-        	var web_share_url: String? = null,
-        	var likes_count: Int = 0,
-        	var views_count: Int = 0,
-        	var thumbnail_url: String?
-	)
+* Initialize Video View and set Video

+You can initialize VideoView programatically or define in XML layout and inflate the layout hierarchy.
+You will have to then set videoId of the video using the api call

+		videoView.setVideo(videoId)

+VideoView provides api to pause - pause(), resume - resume(), seek -seek(milliseconds), get progress - getProgress(), set video to be played - setVideo(videoId)

-Also if you are using VideoView, you can add VideoPlaybackStatusListener to get callbacks when video starts buffering, playing and paused.
+Also you can add VideoPlaybackStatusListener to get callbacks when video starts buffering, playing and paused in addition to progress and duration.

 	fireworkVideoView.addVideoPlaybackStatusListener(new VideoView.VideoPlaybackStatusListener() {
             @Override